Is Batman a Christ figure in The Dark Knight?

 Until [the city’s] spirit breaks completely.
 Until they get a good look at the real Harvey Dent, and all the heroic things he’s done.
 You didn’t think I’d risk losing the battle for Gotham’s soul in a fist fight with you?
 No. . . .
 I took Gotham’s white knight and I brought him down to our level.
 It wasn’t hard.
 You see, madness, as you know, is like gravity.
 All it takes is a little push!

 Since every Gothamite has proven “sinful,” including Harvey Dent, Batman takes matters into his own hands.
-Batman (Jesus) takes the fall for Gotham’s sins, to defeat the Joker (Satan) and make a sinful people righteous.
+Batman (Jesus) takes the fall for Gotham’s sins, defeating the Joker (Satan) and making a sinful people righteous.